jmccarrell/n100tickers/docs/index.rst

 Coverage
 --------

-As of version |release|, accurate coverage is provided from Jan 1, 2016 through at least Oct 25, 2022.
-Most likely, the coverage is accurate further into 2022 subject to additional changes being announced by Nasdaq.
+As of version |release|, accurate coverage is provided from Jan 1, 2016 through at least Dec 19, 2022.
+Most likely, the coverage is accurate further into 2023 subject to additional changes being announced by Nasdaq.
 A new version of the API is released on each update Nasdaq announces, typically with a time lag of a few days to a few weeks.
 It is the intent of the project maintainers to provide accurate coverage on an ongoing basis.